awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-console.md

-# Environment Configuration Using the Elastic Beanstalk Console<a name="environments-cfg-console"></a>
+# Environment configuration using the Elastic Beanstalk console<a name="environments-cfg-console"></a>

 You can use the Elastic Beanstalk console to view and modify many [configuration options](command-options.md) of your environment and its resources\.
 You can customize how the environment behaves during deployments, enable additional features, and modify the instance type and other settings that you chose during environment creation\.